cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 ### _WHAT MIGHT BE IMPEDING US FROM PERFORMING BETTER_
 **Jon-Paul Kasper**:
 **Jacob Gotcher**: Overall, I think we needed to meet up more often as a whole group, but we got a lot completed.
 **Peter Cowsar**: I prioritized other classes above this one because I had more time to complete my work in this class.
-I could have improved by scheduling my time better so that I could get the work done over time instead of in quick bursts.
 **Cameron Valdez**:

 ### __WHAT CAN WE DO TO IMPROVE?_